jackcox15/Kairos/README.md

 - Automated Deployment - Live USB systems that come preconfigured with helper tools
 - Hardware Integration – Plug and play RNode devices with automated firmware flashing, and PHY settings, and reticulum config updates
 - User Interface - MeshChat web UI instead of command line only, RaspberryPi Python programs, and custom management programs
-- Infrastructure Setup - VPS backbone with WireGuard VPN for global connectivity
+- Infrastructure Setup - VPS backbone with WireGuard VPN for global connectivity **if you join KairosNet**
 - Operational Security – Built in OPSEC practices for adversarial environments

 Three Layers: